• LDA-NOC clear

 • Free site visit

-Buying a plot in Lucknow is not difficult — but the order in which you do things matters more than most first-time buyers realise.
+Buying a plot in Lucknow isn't difficult.
+The order in which you do things matters more than most first-time buyers realise.
 Skip a verification step and you risk a disputed title that costs lakhs to fix.
 Pay token before due diligence and you lose negotiating leverage.
-File mutation late and you create record mismatches that haunt you at resale.
-Sahi tareeke se khareedna seekhna zaroori hai — it is important to learn the right way to buy.
-This guide is the 11-step sequence we have seen work for hundreds of Estone Infra customers across NRIs, salaried families and first-time investors.
+File mutation late and you create record mismatches that will haunt you at resale.

 1. Why am I buying?
-To build now (12–18 months), to invest (5–10 year hold), or to leave to children (15+ years).
-Each implies a different corridor and plot size.
+Build now (12 to 18 months), invest (5 to 10 year hold), or leave to the kids (15+ years).
+Each one points to a different corridor and plot size.

 2. How much can I deploy without leverage?
-Plot loans cap at 70–80% LTV, so plan for 20–30% down payment plus stamp duty (7%) plus 1% registry plus 3–5% miscellaneous.
-Total cash needed is roughly 30–40% of plot value.
+Plot loans cap at 70 to 80 percent LTV.
+Plan for 20 to 30 percent down payment plus stamp duty (7 percent) plus 1 percent registry plus 3 to 5 percent miscellaneous.
+Cash needed is roughly 30 to 40 percent of plot value.

-Step 1: Define purpose (build/invest/legacy)
+Step 1: Define purpose (build / invest / legacy)

 Match purpose to corridor before you scroll a single portal listing.
-For building a home this year, you want a developed corridor with road, water, electricity and sewerage in place — Sultanpur Road mid-belt (Gosainganj, IT City surround) or Shaheed Path.
-For 5–10 year investment, the frontier wins on rate-of-return — Sultanpur Road Adampur Naubasta at ₹1,750 per sq.ft. (where Estone Infra is) is the cleanest entry.
-For legacy hold (15+ years), pick a corridor with structural infrastructure baked in — again Sultanpur Road, because of LDA capex on Wellness City and IT City.
+For building a home this year, you want a developed corridor with road, water, electricity and sewerage already in place.
+That means Sultanpur Road mid-belt (Gosainganj, IT City surround) or Shaheed Path.
+Don't buy frontier and then complain about the missing sewerage line.

-Step 2: Pick the corridor (link to corridor pages)
+Step 2: Pick the corridor

-Step 3: Verify ownership — Bhulekh UP, khasra, khatauni
+Step 3: Verify ownership, Bhulekh UP, khasra, khatauni

-Step 4: Verify approvals — LDA / RERA / municipal NOC
+Step 4: Verify approvals, LDA / RERA / municipal NOC

 Three approvals matter for any plot project in the Lucknow region: